fandom-zh/fandom-zh-announcements-tool/README.md

 Netlify: <https://fdzh-announcement.netlify.app/>

 Not an official Fandom product.
-Not owned or affiliated with Fandom, Inc.
+Not operated by or affiliated with Fandom, Inc.